-The Home Office is about to alternate the regulation to make certain all menstruating women and others with personal health and hygiene desires are treated with dignity while in custody.
+The Home Office is about to alter the regulation to ensure certain all menstruating women and others with personal health and hygiene needs are treated with dignity while in custody.

-Police forces will have to ask girl detainees at the earliest opportunity whether or not they’re probably to require sanitary products, which they’ll accept freed from fee.
+Police forces will have to ask girl detainees at the earliest opportunity whether or not they’re probably to require sanitary products, which they’ll accept free of charge.

-The modifications can even require police forces to prepare all detainees to talk in non-public to a member of custody staff of the identical sex approximately private wishes relating to their health, hygiene, and welfare.
+The modifications can even require police forces to prepare all detainees to talk in private to a member of custody staff of the same sex approximately private wishes relating to their health, hygiene, and welfare.

-The Home Office finished a public session, which saw overwhelming aid from the public and the police for the proposals.
+The Home Office finished a public session, which saw overwhelming support from the public and the police for the proposals.

 Minister for Policing and the Fire Service, Nick Hurd, stated: